isomerpages/moe-hougangpri/_accolades/MOE Special Awards.md

 academics, Georgia's character truly sets her apart.
 She holds a deep-seated belief that the ability to contribute positively is not just an option, but a responsibility.
-This conviction manifested in her willingness to assist struggling classmates, share notes, and stand up for those facing social challenges.
+This conviction manifested in her willingness to assist fellow classmates, share notes, and stand up for those facing social challenges.
 Georgia's journey at Hougang Primary, marked by active learning, dedicated service as a Library Leader, and a genuine desire to positively influence others' lives, sets a sterling example for her peers.
 Now posted to Raffles Girls' School, Georgia carries with her the values and opportunities nurtured at Hougang Primary, poised to make an even greater impact in her future endeavours.</p>
 <p></p>